KlimaJaroslaw/CodeSamples/PROJECTS/SHIPIT/MODULES/ASSETACCESS.md

 This approach enables scalability and makes asset management easier.
 It also simplify serialization process.

-In scenario where player may choose one of multiple skin of character, I could create as many AssetIdentifer objects as needed and just load one at the time.
+In scenario where player may choose one of multiple skins for a character, I could create as many AssetIdentifer objects as needed and just load one at the time.

 # Asset loading